Efficiently Learning Branching Networks for Multitask Algorithmic Reasoning: Our Approach

 Provided that the projection dimension $d = O\Big(\frac{\log p}{\epsilon^2}\Big)$, the training loss of $\hat W_S$ is bounded away from the minimum training loss for any $S$ as

 \end{proposition} The proof is based on using the Johnson-Lindenstrauss Lemma \cite{johnson1984extensions}.
 The idea is to relate the loss $\hat L_S(\hat W_S)$ and $\min_{W\in\cD} \hat L_S(W)$ by the $1$-Lipschitz continuous property of the logistic loss.
 The error in the random projection is bounded by the JL Lemma, and the error in the linear approximation is bounded by Taylor's expansion error $\delta$.
 As $\epsilon$ goes to zero, equation \eqref{eq_error_bound} guarantees the gap between $\hat L_S(\hat W_S)$ and $\min \hat L_S(W)$ will be small.
-We note that this error bound also applies to using the approximation to certain layers by restricting the search space for the parameters in specified layers.
+We note that this error bound also applies when approximating certain layers by restricting the search space of the parameters in those layers.